 The macroeconomic scenarios used by the Bank for the ECL calculation have been subject to the Bank's established governance process covering the development and approval of macroeconomic scenarios used for planning and internal stress testing purposes.
-The macroeconomic scenarios and attached probabilities are reviewed by the Asset and Liability Committee ('ALCo') regularly, and such reviews took place frequently during 2021 in response to economic developments.
-The macroeconomic scenarios and attached probabilities are reviewed by the Asset and Liability Committee ('ALCo') regularly, and such reviews took place frequently during 2021 in response to economic developments.
-The scenarios are then reviewed and approved by the AIB Mortgage Bank's Board and approved for use by the AIB Board.
-The scenario probabilities are approved by the AIB Mortgage Bank Audit Committee and by AIB Board Audit Committee ('BAC').
+The macroeconomic scenarios and attached probabilities are reviewed by the Asset and Liability Committee ('ALCo') regularly, and such reviews took place frequently during 2022 in response to economic developments.
+The scenarios are reviewed and approved by the AIB Board and also approved by the AIB Mortgage Bank's Board.
+The scenario probabilities are approved by the AIB Board Audit Committee ('BAC') and also by AIB Mortgage Bank Audit Committee.
 The parameters used within the Bank's ECL models include macroeconomic factors which have been established as drivers of the default risk and loss estimates.
 Therefore, a different credit loss estimate is produced for each scenario based on a combination of these identified macroeconomic factors.
 The credit loss estimates for each scenario are then weighted by the assessed likelihood of occurrence of the respective scenarios to yield the ECL outcome.